What is Tactical Urbanism?

 Tactical Urbanism is all about action.
 Also known as DIY Urbanism, Planning-by-Doing, Urban Acupuncture, or Urban Prototyping, this approach refers to a city, organizational, and/or citizen-led approach to neighborhood building using short-term, low-cost, and scalable interventions to catalyze long-term change.

-Examples include highly-visible and formalized efforts, such as New York’s Plaza Program, or smaller-scale “demonstration projects” (typically lasting 1 to 7 days) such as pop-up protected bike lanes or guerrilla crosswalks.
+Examples include highly-visible and formalized efforts, such as New York’s Plaza Program, or smaller-scale “demonstration projects” (typically lasting 1 to 7 days).
 Tactical Urbanism projects can be led by governments, non-profits, grassroots groups, or frustrated residents.
 Though the degree of formality may vary, Tactical Urbanism projects share common goal of using low-cost materials to experiment with and gather input on potential street design changes.

 Over the past decade Tactical Urbanism has become an international movement, bringing about a profound shift in how communities think about project development and delivery.